 Real imports have been more or less level, despite the expansion of the domestic economy; they have been affected by the increase in import prices due to the rise in international commodity prices and by the depreciation of the yen to date (Charts 5[1] and 11).
-Real imports increased, by 3.6 percent, in July alone compared with the second quarter, after having continued to be more or less flat until the second quarter on a quarter-on-quarter basis.
+Real imports increased, by 3.7 percent, in July alone compared with the second quarter, after being more or less flat until the second quarter on a quarter-on-quarter basis.
 The recent trend by goods shows that imports of capital goods and parts (excluding aircraft) have continued their increasing trend.
-On the other hand, imports of consumer goods and foodstuffs have been sluggish as a trend mainly from the rise in prices of imported goods caused by the depreciation of the yen to date.
-Imports of raw materials and intermediate goods have continued to be weak, albeit with some fluctuations, since firms have cut back on imports of raw materials in response to the rising trend in import prices.
-Meanwhile, those of IT-related goods had been somewhat weak since the end of last year, affected mainly by the deterioration in the domestic shipment-inventory balance.
+On the other hand, imports of consumer goods and foodstuffs have been sluggish as a trend, mainly because of the rise in prices of imported goods caused by the depreciation of the yen to date.
+Imports of raw materials and intermediate goods have been almost flat, albeit with some fluctuations, since firms have cut back on imports of raw materials in response to the trend of rising import prices.
+Imports of IT-related goods, meanwhile, had been somewhat weak since the end of last year, affected mainly by the deterioration in the domestic shipment-inventory balance.
 Recently, however, they have been showing some signs of improvement (Chart 8[3]).

-The surplus of net exports in terms of the real trade balance has continued its upward trend, which reflects the aforementioned movements in imports and exports (Chart 5[2]).
-The surplus of the nominal balance on goods and services expanded
+The surplus of net exports in terms of the real trade balance has continued its upward trend, which reflects the aforementioned movements in imports and exports